Kristen Marie Griest: Early life and education

 Griest attended Amity Regional High School in Woodbridge, Connecticut, where she ran cross country and track.
+She graduated from the United States Military Academy at West Point in 2011 with a Bachelor of Science degree in International Relations.
+In 2022, she earned a Master's degree in Socio-Organizational Psychology from Columbia University.

 Military career

 Griest graduated from the United States Military Academy in 2011 and commissioned into the Military Police branch of the U.S. Army.
 She served as a Platoon Leader in the 4th Brigade Combat Team, 101st Airborne Division (AASLT) at Fort Campbell, Kentucky, from 2011 to 2014, including a deployment to Afghanistan in 2013.

 Griest began Ranger training in the spring of 2015 as part of a one-time pilot program to see how women would do in Ranger School.
 She started the course with 380 men and 19 other women, marking the first time women have ever been allowed to participate through the course.
 99 men and 2 women graduated from this starting pool.
 The third woman repeated the mountain phase.
 The three of them began training with Ranger Class 08–15.
 Haver and Griest failed the first phase of the course twice, though their performance impressed Ranger leaders enough to be offered a chance to start over from day one, commonly referred to as a "Day 01" recycle.
 They admitted to press that it was hard to start over, but said they weren't going to quit.
 "We decided right then and there that if that was what it was going to take to get our Tab, that's what it was going to take," Haver said.
-School officials report that In addition to Haver and Griest, five male candidates were also offered to start over the course from day one.
-One in four men make it through Ranger school without a recycle.
+School officials report that in addition to Haver and Griest, five male candidates were also offered to start over the course from day one; one in four candidates completed Ranger school without a recycle.